 This Wreck-It Ralph-inspired shop offers hand-scooped gelato, fresh waffle cones, baked treats, and candy.
 Additional fees apply to the items in this shop.
 Vanellope's is attached to Cabanas and replaced the arcade.

 The Disney Cruise ships offer a "Pirates IN the Caribbean" evening!
 A pirate-themed dinner is followed by a deck party featuring Captain Hook, Captain Jack Sparrow or Captain Mickey.
 Guests are welcome to wear pirate attire if they'd like.

 The Disney Dream will have a few additions to the evening that aren't available on the other ships.
 Captain Jack Sparrow will host "Club Pirate", a high-tech dance party on the deck.
 "Buccaneer Blast" is a new fireworks spectacular that is synced with music and includes even more fireworks than in the past!

 Disney Cruise Line has a "Cruise Casual" dress code for evening dining.
-As part of the "Cruise Casual" policy, it is asked that you do not wear tank tops, swim wear or shorts to the dining rooms.
-Jeans are allowed.
+As part of the "Cruise Casual" policy, it is asked that you do not wear tank tops or swim wear to the dining rooms.
+Shorts and jeans are allowed.

 On the 3- and 4-night cruises you will have one night that is designated "Optional Dress-up (Semi-Formal)".
 It is suggested that gentleman wear a shirt and tie and ladies either a dress or pantsuit.
 7-Night cruises will also have a "Formal" night.
 Many men will wear suits and women will wear a formal dress.

-As noted above, Palo has its own dress policy.
+As noted above, Palo and Remy have their own dress policy.

 "Pirate Night" is a popular event on the Disney Cruise ships.
 Guests are encouraged to wear pirate attire to dinner - some even go all out and wear full pirate costumes!